 One of the first issues VNSNY nurse Soraya G. faced with her patient, Roberta*, didn’t involve medical care, but it was still vitally important.
 Roberta had just come home following gender affirmation surgery (GAS), in which her sexual organs were transformed from a man’s to those of a woman.
 But her mother, who was caring for Roberta during her recovery, continued to call her daughter by her former male name.

 Soraya stepped in politely but firmly.
 “I pulled Roberta’s mother aside and tried to explain in a nice way that it would be good if she addressed her child as she wished to be addressed,” she said.
-“Traveling from one gender to another is a big change, and patients going through it really need to have their feelings supported.”

 Over the next several weeks, Soraya monitored Roberta’s overall recovery, coaching her through the vaginal dilation process (which needs to be done several times a day following male-to-female surgery, to prevent closure of the newly fashioned vagina) and keeping Roberta’s surgeon and the rest of her medical team at Mount Sinai–Beth Israel Hospital in Lower Manhattan updated on her progress.
 She also continued to provide emotional support.
 “Roberta told me she didn’t realize that there were professionals like me, who understand transgender surgery and come to people’s homes to take care of them.”